Skip to content

 It is no exaggeration to say that Banda Neira, located in eastern Indonesia, has the right to be called a piece of paradise.
 This small attraction in the Banda Islands is a tropical island with cool forests.

-If you’re exhausted from travelling, this island provides a beautiful stretch of sand to relax and unwind on, and the sea view is one of the most beautiful sceneries you will experience in the country.
-Being one of the main marine tourist attractions in Indonesia, Banda Neira is abundant in aquatic life, especially coral reefs.
+If you’re exhausted from travelling, this island provides a beautiful stretch of sand to relax and unwind on.
+The sea view is one of the most beautiful scenes you will experience in the country.
+One of Indonesia’s main marine tourist attractions, Banda Neira is abundant in aquatic life, especially coral reefs.

 So, if you’re a beach enthusiast interested in marine life, Banda Neira should be on your holiday list.